Coronavirus News: New actions in NJ designed to stop the spread of COVID-19

 There's also changing happening at New Jersey Transit.

-Over the weekend, Governor Phil Murphy ordered all NJ Transit employees and passengers to face masks, which should be any sort of homemade cloth covering over your mouth and nose.
+Over the weekend, New Jersey Governor Phil Murphy ordered all NJ Transit employees and passengers to face masks, which should be any sort of homemade cloth covering over your mouth and nose.

 NJ Transit says more than 604,000 gloves and 162,000 masks have been distributed to employees for use on the job since March 1, 2020.